-Look Out For This Dangerous Plant That Can Cause Third-Degree Burns and Blindness
+Giant Hogweed Sent This 17-Year-Old to the Hospital With Second- and Third-Degree Burns

 Giant hogweed, also known as Heracleum mantagazzianum, typically grows between six and nine feet tall, occasionally stretching up to 15 feet, according to the Virginia Invasive Species register.
 If giant hogweed's watery-looking sap gets on your skin, it can make you ultra-sensitive to sunlight.
 This process, called phytodermatitis, can result in severe burns and blistering, permanent scarring, eye irritation, and even blindness, according to the New York State Department of Environmental Conservation (NYDEC).

-The Massey Herbarium at Virginia Tech, which researches the state's plant life, identified giant hogweed for the first time last week, finding approximately 30 plants in Clarke County.
+The Massey Herbarium at Virginia Tech, which researches the state's plant life, identified giant hogweed for the first time in June, finding approximately 30 plants in Clarke County.

 Giant hogweed originally grew in the Caucasus region but spread as it was introduced into botanical gardens around the world, according to the Virginia Invasive Species register.
 After escaping into natural habitats, it can now be found in locations in the Pacific Northwest, Maine, New York, Massachusetts, Connecticut, Pennsylvania, North Carolina, in the United States–and, apparently, Virginia.